jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "The cost of the things in market, and maybe a little extra to Mr. Metzerott for the fire," said Sally.
 "I used to be quick at figures, Mis' Rolf; and if I ain't forgot how, I'll cipher it out, and let you know.
 You needn't be afraid we'll cheat you, or make anything out of you; we've been made too much out of ourselves."

-But when it was also arranged that they should do Frau <p class="pagenum">Begin page 85</p> Anna's washing, Sally concluded that they might give up their work at Grind and Crushem's.
+But when it was also arranged that they should do Frau <hr><p class="pagenum">Page 85</p> Anna's washing, Sally concluded that they might give up their work at Grind and Crushem's.

 "And how it feels to be free again, you won't never know, Mr. Metzerott," she said, when the deed had been done.